john-cd/rust_howto/bk/src/categories/text-processing/index.md

 - Performance: For performance-critical tasks, consider using crates optimized for speed, such as [`regex`][c-regex]⮳{{hi:regex}} for regular expressions or specialized parsing libraries.
 - Specific Task: Choose the crate that is most appropriate for your specific text processing task.
 Don't use a full-fledged parsing library if you only need basic string manipulation.
 - Ecosystem: The Rust text processing ecosystem is rich and evolving, so explore different options to find the best fit for your project.

+---

+## `textwrap`

+Library for word wrapping, indenting, and dedenting strings.
+Has optional support for Unicode and emojis as well as machine hyphenation.

+## `bstr`

+This crate provides extension traits for &[u8] and Vec<u8> that enable their use as byte strings, where byte strings are conventionally UTF-8.
+This differs from the standard library's String and str types in that they are not required to be valid UTF-8, but may be fully or partially valid UTF-8.

+## `similar`

+Similar is a dependency free crate for Rust that implements different diffing algorithms and high level interfaces for it.

 </div>